-Captains are fully commissioned law enforcement officers who perform the full range of police work, including but not limited to operations and administrative work at precincts throughout King County.
-Captains also perform Contract City Chief duties, and command specialty units such as Communications Center, Metro, Sound Transit, Critical Incident Response, Internal Investigations, and Special Investigations.
+As described in the executive's transmittal letter (Att.
+7), the captains who make up this bargaining unit are "fully commissioned law enforcement officers who perform the full range of police work, including but not limited to operations and administrative work at precincts throughout King County."
+They also "perform Contract City Chief duties and command specialty units such as Communications Center, Metro, Sound Transit, Critical Incident Response, Internal Investigations, and Special Investigations."